Five Alternate Mondays

 Exile and trauma in the outer world; exile and trauma in the inner world.
 There remains yet a possibility of a healing recovery, a true redemption, of that which has been consigned to the underworlds of exile and trauma.

-Drawing on the psychological work of Jungian analyst Donald Kalsched, we shall explore the underworld journeys of human existence as expressed archetypally in the myths of Orpheus, Demeter and Persephone, the classic underworld tales of Aeneas, Odysseus, and Dante, as well as dreams themselves.
+Drawing on the psychological work of Jungian analyst Donald Kalsched, we shall explore the underworld journeys of human existence as expressed archetypally in the myths of Orpheus, Demeter and Persephone, the classic underworld tales of Aeneas, Odysseus, and Dante, dreams themselves, and The Wizard of Oz.
 Our goal will be to gain felt insights from these journeys in order to come through to belonging in the world with greater wholeness.

 Class format will be presentation, discussion, suggested readings and film.